Andrea Tullos

-Andrea D. Tullos is a lieutenant general in the United States Air Force who serves as the commander and president of the Air University.
-She previously served as deputy commander of the Air Education and Training Command.
-She has also commanded the Second Air Force at Keesler Air Force Base.
-In April 2021, she was assigned to become the deputy commander of the Air Education and Training Command, replacing Major General William A. Spangenthal.
+Andrea D. Tullos is a lieutenant general in the United States Air Force, currently serving as the commander and president of the Air University.
+She previously held the position of deputy commander of the Air Education and Training Command and commanded the Second Air Force at Keesler Air Force Base.
+In April 2021, she was assigned as the deputy commander of the Air Education and Training Command, replacing Major General William A. Spangenthal.
 In May 2022, she was nominated for promotion to lieutenant general and assignment as the commander and president of Air University.